 Compare lenders before applying

-Credit unions are a good choice when it comes to borrowing a personal loan.
-You will need to open an account to become a member and qualify, but both Municipal Credit Union and PenFed keep this process simple.
+Credit unions are a good choice for personal loans if you prefer to have all your banking products under one roof.
+They offer regular banking products like checking and savings accounts, in addition to loan products that include personal loans, auto loans and even mortgages.
+You will need to open an account to become a member and qualify, but both Municipal Credit Union and PenFed allow you to apply for membership easily online.